tytydraco/yessleep/out/Stranger_in_the_House.md

 "What's your name," I repeated.

-He rolls his eyes and looks at me as if I had asked him a stupid question.
+He rolls his eyes and looks at me as if I had asked him a stupid question, "Well I'm not Max."

 I don't budge.